Job General Statement of Duties

 - Keeps immediate supervisor and designated others fully and accurately informed concerning work progress, including present and potential work problems and suggestions for new or improved ways of addressing such problems;

-- Attends meetings and training sessions as necessary to remain current on the principles, practices and new developments in assigned work areas;
+- Attends meetings and training sessions to remain current on the principles, practices and new developments in assigned work areas;

 - The nature of the work performed requires that an employee in this class establish and maintain effective working relationships with other department and City employees, members of community organizations and the public;